addulac/phd/source/14_netprop.md

 The non-oriented artificial networks (Network1 and Network2) have been generated with the DANCer-Generator [@largeron2015].
 This generator has been chosen because it allows one to build an attributed graph having a community structure as well as known properties of real-world networks such as preferential attachment and homophily.
 In order to test link prediction models on different types of networks, Network1 was generated, by design, to comply with preferential attachment whereas Network2 was not.

-The first real network, denoted Blogs \footnote{moreno.ss.uci.edu/data.html\#blogs}, contains front-page hyperlinks between blogs in the context of the 2004 US election.
+The first real network, denoted Blogs^[moreno.ss.uci.edu/data.html\#blogs], contains front-page hyperlinks between blogs in the context of the 2004 US election.
 A node represents a blog and an oriented link represents a hyperlink between two blogs.
-The second one, denoted Manufacturing \footnote{www.ii.pwr.edu.pl/~michalski/index.php?content=datasets\#manufacturing}, is an internal email communication network between employees of a mid-sized manufacturing company.
+The second one, denoted Manufacturing^[www.ii.pwr.edu.pl/~michalski/index.php?content=datasets\#manufacturing], is an internal email communication network between employees of a mid-sized manufacturing company.
 Each node is associated to an employee and an oriented link represents an email sent between the two employees.
 One can notice that the second network is specific since it is an enterprise network in which the relationships between the employees are (professionally) constrained.
 This means that this network is less likely to display some of the properties that occur in unconstrained social networks.

 The adjacency matrices and global degree distributions of these networks are presented in Figure \ref{fig:corpuses}.
 This figure allows us to visualize some characteristics of the networks such as their density and their clustering patterns: as one can note, Blogs and the two artificial networks (Network1 and Network2) have a clear community structure, corresponding to the blocks of white dots on the figure, whereas Manufacturing, the denser network, does not have such a structure.
 Furthermore, the log-log scale plots show that Network1 and Blogs verify the global preferential attachment (the fitted line represents relatively well the data points) whereas neither Network2 nor Manufacturing verify it.
 This is confirmed by the $p$-values reported in the first section of Table \ref{table:me_gofit} (Training Datasets): the $p$-value is 1 for Network1 and Blogs, whereas it is null for Network2 and Manufacturing.
 The parameter $\alpha$ reported in Table \ref{table:me_gofit} corresponds to the parameter of the estimated power law distribution (\textit{i.e.} the slope of the best fitting line in log-log scale).